Merida’s Best Photo Spots

 Hotel Hacienda VIP

 Now this charming hotel is located in the heart of Mérida’s historic district.
 Some of its features include beautifully appointed rooms, a rooftop pool, and a restaurant that serves Yucatecan cuisine.
-In addition the hotel is within walking distance of many of Mérida’s top attractions.
+In addition, the hotel is within walking distance of many of Mérida’s top attractions.

 Casa Lecanda Boutique Hotel

 This elegant hotel is very unique because it is housed in a beautifully restored colonial mansion.
-Some of the many features luxurious accommodations, a swimming pool, and a restaurant that serves delicious Mexican and international cuisine.
+Some of the many features are luxurious accommodations, a swimming pool, and a restaurant that serves delicious Mexican and international cuisine.
 Casa Lecanda is located in the heart of Mérida’s historic district, thus making it an ideal base for exploring the city.

 Residence Inn Merida (For Extended Stays)

-Ways to get Around
+Ways to Get Around

 Is Merida Safe?

-Also, we are always working to make the blog better.
-We want to make sure the content we provide is informative and fun!
-For that reason please leave a comment or reach out to us on ourLet’s Connectpage.
+Also, I am constantly working to make the blog better.
+I want to make sure the content I provide is informative and fun!
+Therefore, please comment or contact me on my Let’s Connect page.

 Thank you so much for visiting Followsoots.com!